-Pupils who engage in bullying Pupils have to learn that bullying is unacceptable.
-Those who engage in bullying and fail to show through their actions that they have learnt that bullying is unacceptable risk forfeiting their right to be at CdL and can face permanent exclusion.
+Pupils who engage in bullying other pupils have to learn that bullying is unacceptable.
+Those who engage in bullying and fail to show through their actions that they have learnt that bullying is unacceptable risk forfeiting their right to be at CDL and can face permanent exclusion.